 USB Protocol Engine.
 The USB Protocol Engine manages the data stream from the device USB control endpoint.
-It handles the low-level USB protocol requests generated by the USB host controller and the commands for controlling the functional parameters of the I2C in accordance with the USB 2.0 specification chapter 9.
+It handles the low-level USB protocol requests generated by the USB host controller and the commands for controlling the functional parameters of the $I^2C$ in accordance with the USB 2.0 specification chapter 9.

 FIFO RX Buffer (512 bytes).
-Data sent from the USB host controller to the I2C interface via the USB data OUT endpoint is stored in the FIFO RX (receive) buffer.
-Data is removed from the buffer to the I2C transmit register under control of the I2C Controller.
-(RX is relative to the USB interface).
+Data sent from the USB host controller to the IC interface via the USB data OUT endpoint is stored in the FIFO RX (receive) buffer.
+Data is removed from the buffer to the IC transmit register under control of the IC Controller.
+(Rx relative to the USB interface).

 FIFO TX Buffer (512 bytes).
-Data from the I2C receive register is stored in the TX buffer.
+Data from the IC receive register is stored in the TX buffer.
 The USB host controller removes data from the FIFO TX Buffer by sending a USB request for data from the device data IN endpoint.
-(TX is relative to the USB interface).
+(Tx relative to the USB interface).

-I2C Controller.
-Module to handle the latching in and out of serial data on the I2C interface.
+${f I^2C}$ Controller.
+Module to handle the latching in and out of serial data on the ${f I^2C}$ interface.
 Supports up to 3.4MHz, High Speed Serial Mode.

 RESET Generator.
 The integrated Reset Generator Cell provides a reliable power-on reset to the device internal circuitry at power up.
-The RESET# input pin allows an external device to reset the FT200XD.
+The RESET# input pin allows an external device to reset the FT201X.
 RESET# can be tied to VCCIO.

-5 I2C Interface Description
+5 IC Interface Description

-I^2C (Inter Integrated Circuit) is a multi-master serial bus invented by Philips.
-I^2C uses two bi-directional open-drain wires called serial data (SDA) and serial clock (SCL).
-Common I^2C bus speeds are the 100 kbit/s standard mode (SM), 400 kbit/s fast mode (FM), 1 Mbit/s Fast mode plus (FM+), and 3.4 Mbit/s High Speed mode (HS).
+$I^2C$ (Inter Integrated Circuit) is a multi-master serial bus invented by Philips. $I^2C$ uses two bi-directional open-drain wires called serial data (SDA) and serial clock (SCL).
+Common $I^2C$ bus speeds are the 100 kbit/s standard mode (SM), 400 kbit/s fast mode (FM), 1 Mbit/s Fast mode plus (FM+), and 3.4 Mbit/s High Speed mode (HS)

-An I2C bus node can operate either as a master or a slave:
+An IC bus node can operate either as a master or a slave:

-- Master node issues the clock and addresses slaves. - Slave node receives the clock line and address.
+- Master node issues the clock and addresses slaves - Slave node receives the clock line and address.

-The FT200XD device only operates as a slave and is capable of speeds up to 3.4MBit/s.
-There are four potential modes of operation for a given bus device, although most devices only use a single role (Master or Slave) and its two modes (Transmit and Receive):
+The FT201X device shall only be able to operate as a slave, but is capable of speeds up to 3.4MBit/s.
+There are four potential modes of operation for a given bus device, although most devices only use a single role and its two modes: